-The principal areas of research and analysis for the Center include: relations across the Taiwan Strait and their international implications; U.S.-ROK relations and South Korea’s growing role in the world; approaches to North Korea, particularly its nuclear and missile programs; Japanese politics and external policies, particularly regarding global trade and economics; U.S.-China strategic relations; integrating China into the world economy and the international political system; and Southeast Asia’s growing strategic, economic, and diplomatic importance.
+The principal areas of research and analysis for the Center include relations across the Taiwan Strait and their international implications; U.S.-ROK relations and South Korea’s growing role in the world; approaches to North Korea, particularly its nuclear and missile programs; Japanese politics and political economy, as well as its expanding international role; U.S.-China strategic relations and their implications for regional dynamics; and Southeast Asia’s growing strategic, economic, and diplomatic importance.
+CEAP scholars cover cross-cutting areas of research regarding the impact of emerging technologies, the new forms of minilateral economic and security cooperation, and the on-going challenges of governance in Asia.
 Their analysis helps frame key debates and offers an array of policy recommendations for the U.S. government and governments in the region.

 CEAP STAFF AND AFFILIATES